janclemenslab/das/docs/quickstart_bird.md

 To navigate the view: Move forward/backward along the time axis via the `A`/`D` keys and zoom in/out the time axis with the `W`/`S` keys (see also the _Playback_ menu).
 You can also navigate using the scroll bar below the spectrogram display or jump to specific time points using the text field to the right of the scroll bar.
 The temporal and frequency resolution of the spectrogram can be adjusted with the `R` and `T` keys.

-The first rendition of the bird's main motif starts at 6.65 seconds - go there by pressing `D` repeatedly.

 You can play back the waveform on display through your headphones/speakers by pressing `E`.

 :::{figure-md} xb_display-fig